SelzerConst/DeepUrban_TrajData/README.md

 # DeepUrban: Interaction-aware Trajectory Prediction and Planning for Automated Driving by Aerial Imagery

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+The following is an extension of the [trajdata](https://github.com/NVlabs/trajdata/tree/main) dataloader to easily access our dataset [DeepUrban](https://iv.ee.hm.edu/deepurban/).

 ### Package Developer Installation

 First, in whichever environment you would like to use (conda, venv, ...), make sure to install all required dependencies with (for easier version control only nuscenes dependencies are installed, if other dependencies are needed please uncomment them in requirements.txt)